fairlight1337/MagicGonSolver/README.md

 ================

-Uses (non-recursive) permutations and educated guesses to produce all possible (singular) solutions of arbitrarily sized magic Gon circle.
+Uses (non-recursive) permutations and educated guesses to produce all possible (singular) solutions of arbitrarily sized magic Gon circles.